Miami Police Scanner Encryption: Hurricane Season Meets Information Blackout

 The Tampa Contrast: Proof Encryption Isn't Necessary

-Tampa Bay Area (Open)
+Tampa Bay Area (Open Dispatch)

-- Tampa PD: Open on P25 digital
+- Tampa PD: Dispatch in the clear on Hillsborough's P25 system

-- Hillsborough County Sheriff: Open
+- Hillsborough County Sheriff: Dispatch in the clear

-- Population: 3+ million with transparency
+- Population: 1.5+ million with transparency

-South Florida (Encrypted)
+South Florida (Going Dark)

-- Miami-Dade PD: Fully encrypted
+- Miami Beach PD: Fully encrypted (Dec 2021)

-- Miami Beach PD: Fully encrypted
+- Coral Gables PD: Fully encrypted

-- Broward County Sheriff: Fully encrypted
+- Hialeah PD: Fully encrypted

-Tampa proves the point: A major metro area with comparable crime rates, tourism, and hurricane exposure maintains open communications.
+Tampa proves the point.
+A major metro area with comparable crime rates, tourism, and hurricane exposure maintains open communications.
 Encryption is a policy choice, not a necessity.

 What Miami Residents Can Do